RustEnthusiast/nstd/README.md

 - Any function that may panic must document each case that it might do so.

+- Any function that may panic must be marked as unsafe, as it is undefined behavior to unwind from Rust code into foreign code.

 # How to build
 `nstd` let you decide what features you want to use.
 Any module that falls under the top level module has a dedicated feature flag, for example `nstd.core` has the feature flag `nstd_core` and